 The Artist Researcher: artists and museums working together

-A one-day series of panel discussions on building and managing relationships between contemporary visual artists and museums in the UK.
+A one-day series of panel discussions that looked at building and managing relationships between contemporary visual artists and museums in the UK.
 Aimed particularly at smaller museums looking to broaden access and think differently about their collections.

 Date: Friday 7 June 2019 9.30am – 4pm